Jon-Bright/plantprism/doc/mqtt.md

 * `cooling`, boolean.
 Whether the cooling pump is currently running.
 * `door`, boolean.
 Whether the door is open.
 * `firmware_ncu`, integer, Unix timestamp.
 Firmware version of the ESP8266.
 * `humid_a`, integer, percentage.
 Relative humidity in the upper layer.
+This doesn't seem to ever actually get published by the device.
 * `humid_b`, integer, percentage.
 Relative humidity in the lower layer.
 * `light_a`, boolean.
 Whether the lights on the upper layer are on.
 * `light_b`, boolean.
 Whether the lights on the lower layer are on.